donnywarren/styling-components-in-react/readme.md

     super(props)

     this.state = {
-      statement = "You have more dollars than sense -John's dad."
+      statement: "You have more dollars than sense -John's dad."
     }
   }